IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Related Work

 {\bf Link prediction using metadata.} When the network structure is partially observable, a matrix factorization-aided approach \cite{matrixfac} was proposed to leverage node features for link prediction.
 Our study is related to the {\em inductive} link prediction problem, the so-called cold-start link prediction, in which no initial topological information is available.
 To achieve satisfactory prediction performance, deep learning-based techniques such as G2G \cite{g2g} and DEAL \cite{deal} have been proposed, where they use a deep encoder that embeds each node in a given network as Gaussian distributions and aligns both structure and feature embeddings, respectively.

-{\bf Discussion.} Despite numerous contributions to IM in unknown networks, our method is the first to exploit the collected {\em node metadata} to aid the process of discovering influential seed nodes.
-Unlike prior studies that perform inductive link prediction in a supervised manner, our solution tackles the lack of explored edges that can be used as labels in training when only a small portion of the underlying network is observable via {\it node queries}.
+{\bf Discussion.} Despite numerous contributions to IM in unknown networks, our method is the first to exploit the collected {\em node metadata} to automatically aid the process of discovering influential seed nodes.
+Unlike prior studies that perform inductive link prediction in a supervised manner ({\it e.g.}, graph neural network-based methods), our solution tackles the lack of explored edges that can be used as labels in training when only a small portion of the underlying network is observable via {\it node queries}.